efabless/openlane2/docs/source/usage/caravel/index.md

 1. Hardening the `user_project_wrapper` with the `aes` macro hardened in the previous step

-…the latter of which will be integrated into the Caravel harness.
+…the latter of which, will be integrated into the Caravel harness.

 ______________________________________________________________________